maartyman/solid-agent/README.md

 ## UI

-This is the UI that is run on https://pod-query-demo.vito.be/.
+This is the UI that is run on https://podquery-demo.vito.be/.
-This frontend is build with webpack so to build the site locally you can start a dev-server with:
+This frontend is build with webpack so to serve the site locally you can start a dev-server with:
+(run the following commands in the UI directory)
 ```
 npm start
 ```
-Or build the website in a sub folder called `UI/dist/`:
+Or build a static website in a sub folder called `UI/dist/`:
 ```
 npm run build
 ```
 This UI can be served with NGINX in a docker container.
-To build this docker container run the following command from inside the `UI/` folder:
+To build this docker container run the following command from inside the `UI/` directory:
 ```
 docker build .
 ```